Making Programmable Thermostats Work for You

 As you go about programming your thermostat, consider your standard schedule and your comfort preferences.
 If you prefer a cooler environment to sleep in, set back the temperature a bit ahead of your normal bedtime.
 These setbacks are most beneficial during times of day when the house is consistently empty.

-If you have any further questions or are ready to install a programmable thermostat in your home, reach out to the team at Blazer Heating and Air today!
+If you have any further questions or are ready to install a programmable thermostat in your home, reach out to the team at Blazer Heating, Air, and Plumbing today!
 We are here to help.